60+ DBMS Interview Questions and Answers (2026 Updated)

 To optimize queries, DBMS systems use a variety of techniques such as index selection, join ordering, and cost-based optimization.
 The specific approach used by a DBMS depends on its architecture, the type of data being stored, and the query patterns of the application.

-Denormalization is a technique used in database design to improve the performance of database queries by adding redundant data to one or more tables.
+Denormalization is a database design technique used to improve query performance by intentionally adding redundant data to one or more tables.
+It involves reducing normalization rules to simplify database structure and decrease the number of table joins required during data retrieval.

 Example